Tawwabin uprising

-The Tawwabin uprising (ثَوْرَة ٱلتَّوَّابِين, Thawrah at-Tawwābīn) or the Penitent's uprising refers to the uprising of a group of Kufan pro-Alids after the Battle of Karbala to take revenge for the murder of Husayn ibn Ali, whom they had invited to Kufa in 680 CE (60 AH).
-The group was led by Sulayman ibn Surad Khuzai, a companion of the Islamic prophet Muhammad.
-The army of Tawwabin fought against the Umayyad army in the Battle of 'Ayn al-Warda in January 685, there the Tawwabin were defeated and their leaders were killed.
+The Tawwabin uprising (ثَوْرَة ٱلتَّوَّابِين, Thawrah at-Tawwābīn), or the Penitents' uprising, refers to the movement of the Kufan pro-Alids to avenge the death of Husayn ibn Ali, whom they had invited to Kufa, at the Battle of Karbala in 680 CE (60 AH).
+The group was led by Sulayman ibn Surad.
+The Tawwabin fought against the Umayyad army at the Battle of Ayn al-Warda in January 685, where the Tawwabin were defeated and their leaders were killed.

 Background and formation of the Tawwabin

-After the accession of the second Umayyad caliph, Yazid, the Kufans invited Husayn ibn Ali to lead a revolt against him.
-While on his way to Kufa, Husayn was killed in the Battle of Karbala by the government forces, and the support of Kufan Shia did not materialize.
-Kufans were regretful and blamed themselves for not having done anything to help Husayn.
-Following these emotions, an organized movement was started by a group of Kufan Shia, who called themselves Tawwabin (the penitents).
-The uprising started under the leadership of five followers of Husayn's father Ali ibn Abi Talib, and initially comprised one hundred Kufans, all aged sixty years or more.
-They held their first meeting in the house of Sulayman ibn Surad Khuzai, a companion of Muhammad, in 61 AH (680/81 CE), in which Sulayman was elected as the leader of the uprising.
+After the ascension of the second Umayyad caliph Yazid I, the Kufans invited Husayn ibn Ali to lead a revolt against him.
+While on his way to Kufa, Husayn was killed at the Battle of Karbala by a Kufan army under the Umayyad governor, Ubayd Allah ibn Ziyad.
+The Kufans were regretful and blamed themselves for betraying Husayn.
+An organized movement was then started by a group of Kufans, who called themselves Tawwabin (the penitents).
+The uprising started under the leadership of five followers of Husayn's father, Ali ibn Abi Talib, and initially consisted of one hundred Kufans, all aged sixty years or more.
+They held their first meeting in the house of Sulayman ibn Surad in 61 AH (680/81 CE), in which Sulayman was elected as the leader of the uprising.
 The movement remained secret until 64 AH (683/84 CE).
-After the death of Yazid and the start of the Second Fitna, the Iraqis drove out the Umayyad governor Ubayd Allah ibn Ziyad and Iraq came under Abd Allah ibn al-Zubayr's influence.
-The collapse of Umayyad authority eased conditions for the Tawwabin and they publicly started calling for support to their cause.
+After the death of Yazid and the start of the Second Fitna, the Iraqis drove out the Umayyad governor Ubayd Allah ibn Ziyad, and Iraq came under the control of Abd Allah ibn al-Zubayr.
+The collapse of Umayyad authority eased conditions for the Tawwabin, and they publicly started calling for support for their cause.

 The movement had no further goals apart from fighting the Umayyads and atoning for their failure to support Husayn.
 Their slogan was "Ya Latharat al-Husayn" (ِیا لثارات الحسین).
 Some 16,000 people enlisted in the register of Sulayman.
 They secretly gathered soldiers and weapons from Kufa and the tribes around it.
-Sulayman secured support of Shia leaders in Basra and al-Mada'in by sending letters.
+Sulayman secured the support of leaders in Basra and al-Mada'in by sending letters.

 Start of the uprising

 In Rabi' al-thani of 65 AH (November/December 684 CE), Sulayman summoned his men that had joined his army to Nukhayla.
 Out of 16,000 people that had promised to show up, only 4000 were present.
-One of the reasons was that Mukhtar al-Thaqafi believed that Sulayman had no experience of wars, so many Shia, especially those from Mada'in and Basra, from Khuzai's army began to abandon him in large numbers.
+One of the reasons was that Mukhtar al-Thaqafi believed that Sulayman had no experience of wars, so many Shias, especially those from Mada'in and Basra, from Khuzai's army began to abandon him in large numbers.
 Finally, 1000 more left the army.
 The army spent three days in Nukhayla, and then went to Karbala to mourn at the grave of Husayn.